-Ski sizing: Pretty forgiving for younger kids - classic skis will be about as tall as you but shorter than your wrist reaching overhead, and skate skis between the eyebrows and top of the head.
+Ski sizing: Pretty forgiving for younger kids - classic skis should generally be a little taller than you (reaching anywhere between the top of your head to your wrist when reaching your arm overhead) as you, and skate skis reach between the eyebrows and top of the head.
 For the very young, even shorter is fine.

 For kids 10 and up who are getting serious about racing, ski fit gets more nuanced-

 read more about choosing skis that fit well.

 • Lollipop and most Grade 1/2 need 1 pair of classic-length poles.